 Recognizing that in many cases vital conservation information on the natural history, abundance and distribution of those species defined as in greatest need of conservation is incomplete, the West Virginia Wildlife Conservation Action Plan charts a course for science-driven, active conservation of fish and wildlife resources over the next decade.
-Key features of the plan are its emphasis on "The plan is really a roadmap for habitat conservation in West Virginia.
-That's a goal shared by hunters, anglers, birdwatchers, nature photographers and everyone else who enjoys the outdoors." - Frank Jezioro, Director West Virginia Division of Natural Resources conservation actions, including a habitat conservation initiative, and the collaborative approach to plan implementation.
+Key features of the plan are its emphasis on conservation actions, including a habitat conservation initiative, and the collaborative approach to plan implementation.
 The plan is both species- and habitatbased, its core component being the 128 species and species group fact sheets that will function as miniplans within the broader comprehensive plan.
-Although the plan covers a ten-year span, it is actually only the first step in a continuous, adaptive management process for collaborative conservation of the state's fish and wildlife resources and the habitats that sustain them.
+Although the plan covers a ten-year span, it is actually only the first step in a continuous, adaptive management process for collaborative conservation of the state's fish and wildlife resources and the